bahlo/go-styleguide/README.md

 }
 ```

-Use higher-order functions instead of global variables to inject dependencies accordingly.
+Use higher-order functions instead of global variables to inject dependencies
+accordingly.

 ## Testing

-### Use testify
+### Use assert-libraries

 **Don't:**
 ```go